duoshock/UM-70/Assembly Guide.md

 **_Orange = Panel LEDs_**

-There’re 33 in-switch and 6 panel LEDs on the left half.
+There are 33 in-switch and 6 panel LEDs on the left half.
 37 in-switch (38 for split backspace) and 6 panel LEDs on the right side.

 ## **Panel LEDs**